 Although Valentine was martyred in 269 AD, his feast-day wasn’t announced until 496 AD, when Pope Gelasius I named February 14th as Saint Valentine’s Day, to replace the pagan god Lupercus’ feast of 13-15th February, ‘Lupercalia’, for health and fertility; also celebrated was Juno, the Queen of the Roman Gods and Goddesses, Goddess of women and marriage, on the 14th February names of Roman girls were written on slips of paper and placed in a jar, each young man would draw a girl’s name from the jar.
 Each couple would then be paired for the feast on the 15th February, sometimes the partnership would last all year, some falling in love and eventually marrying.
 Creating St. Valentine’s Day allowed Christianity to take control of the celebrations of love and fertility.
 Valentine’s Day became the day that lovers sent messages of their endearing love to each other and St Valentine became known as the patron saint of lovers, couples and marriages.

-It is also believed that the 14th February was a good fit for St. Valentine’s Day as being half way through the second month of the calendar year when the birds began to pair.
+It is also believed that the birds began to pair.
 Noted in Chaucers Parliament of Foules

 ‘For this was sent on Seynt Valentyne’s Day

 Whan every foul cometh ther to choose his mate’